jake-g00dwin/dac_lib_mcp4725/README.md

 - [X] Add Example usage documentation.
 - [ ] Add link to example usage repo
 - [ ] Ensure Async compat
-- [ ] Add parameters for selecting powerdown modes.
+- [ ] Add parameters for selecting power down modes.

 ## Contributing

 If you want to contribute to it feel free to open up a pull-request or make a new github issue.

+## License

+This is published under the BSD-3-Clause license.
+So you can pretty much do whatever you want with it for business stuff or anything else.